nov/openid_connect_sample/README.md

 * visit [Nov's Sample RP on Heroku](https://connect-rp.herokuapp.com)
 * enter `connect-op.herokuapp.com` in the form
 * press "Discover"
+* the RP will use the OP to authenticate

 ## How to Run This Example on Your Machine